Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 Break Time

-This part of the Tahoe to Yosemite Trail is shrouded in dense forest packed into a fold between the mountain ridges until the trail passes through a gap in the close forest and rock terrain to a clear overlook with views East and South.
+Hiking up to this overlook on this part of the Tahoe to Yosemite Trail is a still climb shrouded under dense forest packed into a granite fold between the mountain ridges until the trail passes through a gap in the close forest and rock terrain to a clear overlook with views East and South.

 This vista is complimented with an expansive flat littered with boulders and rocks providing excellent seating.
-Well, it is expansive compared to the "close-in" dense forest and rock terrain we are hiking through.
+Well, this flat is expansive compared to the "close-in" dense forest and rock terrain we hiked up through to get here.

 Excellent seating and expansive views make this flat location a natural break and meeting spot for hikers between Echo Summit and Showers Lake.